flycheck/flycheck/doc/manual/extending.rst

 Defining new syntax checkers
 ============================

-You define new syntax checkers with :el:macro:`flycheck-define-checker`:
+You define new syntax checkers with :macro:`flycheck-define-checker`:

-.. el:macro:: flycheck-define-checker symbol docstring &rest properties
+.. macro:: flycheck-define-checker symbol docstring &rest properties

    Define `symbol` as new syntax checker with `docstring` and `properties`.

    `docstring` provides documentation for the syntax checker.
-Use :el:command:`flycheck-describe-checker` to view the documentation of a syntax checker.
+Use :command:`flycheck-describe-checker` to view the documentation of a syntax checker.

    The following `properties` constitute a syntax checker.